Pico do Arieiro to Pico Ruivo: One of the Best Hikes in Madeira

 There are so many incredible views!

-If you suffer from vertigo, which I do, you may experience it quite often but please don’t let that put you off.
-There are handrails at the steep and narrow sections so it’s perfectly safe and hiking from Pico do Arieiro to Pico Ruivo was the absolute highlight of our Madeira itinerary.
+Our top tip: if you suffer from vertigo, which I do, you may experience it at various points on this trail, but please don’t let that put you off.
+There are handrails at the steep and narrow sections, so it’s perfectly safe, and the Pico do Arieiro to Pico Ruivo hike was still the absolute highlight of our Madeira itinerary.

-No time to read our Pico do Arieiro to Pico Ruivo Hiking Guide now?
-Why not save it for later?
+No time to read our guide to the Pico do Arieiro to Pico Ruivo hike now?
+No worries, why not save it for later?

-Save this Pico do Arieiro to Pico Ruivo guide for later, Madeira, Portugal
+A pin on Pico do Arieiro to Pico Ruivo, best hikes in Madeira, Portugal

-Save this Pico do Arieiro to Pico Ruivo guide for later, Madeira, Portugal
+A pin on Pico do Arieiro to Pico Ruivo, best hikes in Madeira, Portugal

-What you Need to Know Before Hiking from Pico do Arieiro to Pico Ruivo
+What you Need to Know for the Pico do Arieiro to Pico Ruivo Hike

-Before we dive into the detailed hiking guide, we’ll firstly cover some handy things you might want to know.
+Before diving into the detailed hiking guide, let’s cover some handy things you’ll need to know.

-When’s the best time to hike from Pico do Arieiro to Pico Ruivo?
+Best time to hike from Pico do Arieiro to Pico Ruivo

 Helen sat at the Pico do Arieiro viewpoint at sunrise above the clouds, Madeira, Portugal